Kievan Rus': Fragmentation and decline

 The rival Principality of Polotsk was contesting the power of the Grand Prince by occupying Novgorod, while Rostislav Vladimirovich was fighting for the Black Sea port of Tmutarakan belonging to Chernigov.
-Three of Yaroslav's sons that first allied together found themselves fighting each other especially after their defeat to the Cuman forces in 1068 at the Battle of the Alta River.
-At the same time, an uprising took place in Kiev, bringing to power Vseslav of Polotsk who supported the traditional Slavic paganism.
+Three of Yaroslav's sons who first allied together found themselves fighting each other especially after their defeat to the Cuman forces in 1068 at the Battle of the Alta River.

 The ruling Grand Prince Iziaslav fled to Poland asking for support and in a couple of years returned to establish the order.
 The affairs became even more complicated by the end of the 11th century driving the state into chaos and constant warfare.
-On the initiative of Vladimir II Monomakh in 1097 the first federal council of Kievan Rus' took place near Chernigov in the city of Liubech with the main intention to find an understanding among the fighting sides.
-However, even though that did not really stop the fighting, it certainly cooled things off.
+On the initiative of Vladimir II Monomakh in 1097 the Council of Liubech of Kievan Rus' took place near Chernigov with the main intention to find an understanding among the fighting sides.

 By 1130, all descendants of Vseslav the Seer had been exiled to the Byzantine Empire by Mstislav the Great.
 The most fierce resistance to the Monomakhs was posed by the Olegovichi when the izgoi Vsevolod II managed to become the Grand Prince of Kiev.
-The Rostislavichi who had initially established in Halych lands by 1189 were defeated by the Monomakh-Piast descendant Roman the Great.
+The Rostislavichi, who had initially established in the lands of Galicia by 1189, were defeated by the Monomakh-Piast descendant Roman the Great.